The Gambling Law Review: Netherlands

 Gambling is not regulated with a view to it being exported.

-At present, the Dutch gambling landscape is populated by a mix of state-owned and private entities operating alongside each other, within their clearly defined market segments.
+At present, the land-based Dutch gambling landscape is populated by a mix of state-owned and private entities operating alongside each other, within their clearly defined market segments.

-The remainder of the licensed gambling market is supplied by state-owned operators.
+The remainder of the licensed land-based gambling market is supplied by state-owned operators.
 The existing 14 casino venues are operated by state-owned Holland Casino, while various entities under the umbrella of the Nederlandse Loterij operate the state lottery, sports betting, lotto and instant lottery (scratch cards).
 In April 2016, De Lotto was taken over by the Staatsloterij, resulting in the formation of the Nederlandse Loterij.
 While the Staatsloterij is a publicly owned operator, De Lotto was a private non-profit making foundation.
 This takeover, and thus expansion of the state's gambling operators, conflicts with earlier pronouncements that providing gambling is not a task for the state.

 Other than the forms of gambling explicitly exempt from the prohibition on unlicensed games of chance, all unlicensed forms of gambling that are made available in the Netherlands are unlawful.
 In terms of the legality of the offer, it is irrelevant whether such offers originate from within the Netherlands or outside.
 Further, it is irrelevant whether the offer is licensed or unlicensed elsewhere, or originates from within the EU or EEA or further afield.